david-garza/MechaCar_Statistical_Analysis/README.md

   If the requirement is not to exceed 100 psi, then the metric to inspect is standard deviation which would be in units of psi.
 Variance would be in units of psi^2.

   The standard deviation never exceeds 100 psi by individual lot or total.
 Therefore, it can be assumed that the production process is stable.

+## Deliverable 3: T-Tests on Suspension Coils

+This analysis will perform single t-test to determine if the suspension coils are statistically different from expected value of 1,500 PSI.